1. Make a checklist before you go

 3. Dress comfortably and for the occasion

-You know your audience and what is appropriate for the event you are going to, but remember exhibitions are long days and you will be on your feet most of the time.
+You know your audience and what is appropriate for the event you are attending, but remember exhibitions are long days and you will be on your feet most of the time.
 Dress comfortably, and prepare for different temperatures.
-We can always incorporate some storage area into your stand for jackets to keep your space looking tidy.
+We can always incorporate a storage area into your stand for jackets, to keep your space looking tidy.

 4. Give yourself plenty of time

 To help take the stress out of the preparation of an exhibition, Just Digital will set up your stand for you, including testing electrics and putting out your literature and promotional items.
 This gives you more time to look around, meet fellow exhibitors, find the toilets and tea and coffee stations, and prepare to greet your prospective customers.

 Normally, it’s not a good idea to be on your phone when manning your stand, however snapping a few photos and posting them on social media can help draw visitors to your stand, especially if you have a competition or something to give away.
 Remember to post your stand location with the photos.